-If you’ve ever wandered through the woods and seen trees covered in moss, you may have wondered can you grow moss indoors.
-These velvety cushions aren’t regular plants; they’re bryophytes, which mean they don’t have regular roots, flowers or seeds.
+If you’ve ever wandered through the woods and seen trees covered in moss, you may have wondered if you can grow moss indoors.
+These velvety cushions aren’t regular plants; they’re bryophytes, which mean they don’t have regular roots, flowers, or seeds.
 They get their nutrients and moisture directly through their leaves from the air around them.
 Growing moss indoors in terrariums or large glass jars is a decorative way to create miniature forest landscapes to decorate your home.

 How to Grow Moss Indoors

 Learning how to grow moss indoors is a simple task; in fact, this can be a good project for parents and children to do together.
 Start with a clear glass container that has a lid, such as a terrarium or a large jar.
-Place about an inch of pebbles in the bottom of the container, then top that with about an inch of granulated charcoal, which you can find in fish supply stores.
-Add two inches of potting soil and mist the soil with a spray bottle filled with clear water.
+Place about an inch (2.5 cm.) of pebbles in the bottom of the container, then top that with about an inch (2.5 cm.) of granulated charcoal, which you can find in fish supply stores.
+Add 2 inches of potting soil and mist the soil with a spray bottle filled with clear water.

 Press the moss firmly onto the rocks and soil when planting.
 If the potting soil is fluffy, push it down to firm it into one mass.
 Keep the sheets of moss stuck to the rocks with fishing line, if need be.
 The moss will grow over the line and hide it.

 Collect your moss from nearby woods or even your own backyard.
 Sheets of moss are most convenient, but if all you can collect is crumbled bits, they will grow just as quickly.
 Make sure to get permission to collect moss if you harvest it away from home.

 Keeping moss indoors is very carefree, as it doesn’t need much moisture or sunlight and absolutely no fertilizer.
 Mist the surface a couple of times a week to keep the moss moist.
 After you mist it, replace the top on the container, leaving a small amount of space for air to exchange.